 - quality olive oil or avocado oil – this is important for getting that perfect lemony, crisp taste!

-This easy sheet pan meal should be on your weekly meal prep rotation once a week!
+This easy chicken sausage meal prep should be on your weekly meal rotation once a week!

 We buy chicken sausage weekly and use it for so many healthy chicken sausage recipes, from easy sheet pan meals, to stir fries to mixing with quinoa or pasta, to salad toppers.
 It’s so versatile!